pop-team/pop-win/SPECIFICATIONS.md

 		enum MeasurementType measurementType;
 		enum DataType        dataType;
 	};

+The UnSubscribeMessage has the same fields, only name and purpose change.

 #### Print the messages to buffer
 The message structures can be written to and read from a buffer of char.
 This is used when the message needs to be bufferized.